DeepTaster: Adversarial Perturbation-Based Fingerprinting to Identify Proprietary Dataset Use in Deep Neural Networks: Experiments

-\subheading{Comparison Settings.} We conduct experimental comparisons with \deepjudge~\cite{chen2021copy}, the leading fingerprinting technique. \deepjudge generates four metrics for white-box evaluation and two metrics for black-box evaluation.
-It uses majority voting where 3 out of 4 metrics have to produce values $<$ threshold to support the correct final judgement of being stolen. \deepjudge has been designed to provide architecture dependent protection --- namely, all model parameters need be the same including the number of classes, etc. On the other hand, our \sysname is designed to be architecture agnostic to enable the dataset intelligence to be tracked even when the model architecture is changed.
+\subheading{Comparison settings.} We conduct experimental comparisons with \deepjudge~\cite{chen2021copy}, the state-of-the-art fingerprinting technique. \deepjudge generates four metrics for white-box evaluation and two metrics for black-box evaluation.
+It uses majority voting, where 3 out of 4 metrics have to produce values $<$ threshold to support the correct final judgment of being stolen. \deepjudge has been designed to provide architecture-dependent protection; namely, all model parameters need to be the same, including the number of classes.
+On the other hand, \sysname is designed to be architecture insensitive to enable the dataset intelligence to be tracked even when the model architecture is changed.
 Hence, \textit{\deepjudge is not able to detect MAA as stolen models owing to its design limitation}.
-Therefore, we compare \deepjudge verses our \sysname in the other 5 attacks in addition to direct cloning.
+Therefore, we compare \deepjudge with \sysname in the other seven attacks in addition to direct cloning.
 For the transfer learning attack, we observe that \deepjudge only considered the same number of classes between the original model and the transfer-learned model, which might not always be the case.
-Thus, we utilize the scripts released with \deepjudge and apply small modifications to run the data augmentation and transfer learning attacks when the number of classes are different, in order to ensure a fair comparison.
-We set the target model of \deepjudge as a ResNet18 model trained on CIFAR10, MNIST, and Tiny-ImageNet.
+Thus, we use the scripts released with \deepjudge and apply small modifications to run the data augmentation and transfer learning attacks when the number of classes is different.
+We set the target model of \deepjudge as the ResNet18 model trained on CIFAR10, MNIST, and Tiny-ImageNet.
 For the CIFAR10 dataset, we test with five attack models, using a ResNet18 model trained on MNIST and Tiny-ImageNet as the ``Benign'' cases.
-In other cases, we only check the TNR for two negative cases trained on other datasets.
-We use the threshold of \deepjudge as mentioned in their paper~\cite{chen2021copy} for CIFAR10 and MNIST.
-In the case of Tiny-ImageNet, we set the threshold with retrained model on Tiny-ImageNet following the method used in their paper.
-We carefully measure the TPR and TNR of \deepjudge verses \sysname.
-Note that we only use four white-box metrics of \deepjudge for a fair comparison. \subheading{Results.} At first glance, \deepjudge seems to perform well in detecting data theft attacks (see the ``Stolen'' cases in Table~\ref{tb:comparison}).
-However, \deepjudge was ineffective in detecting the ``Benign'' cases.
-For all ``Benign'' cases in the CIFAR10 and MNIST datasets as victim datasets, \deepjudge recognized them as ``Stolen.''
-For the only Tiny-ImageNet dataset as a victim dataset, \deepjudge successfully recognized the benign models trained on CIFAR10 and MNIST as ``Benign.''
-Still, two metric values out of four were contained in the ranges of ``Stolen.''
+In other cases, we only check the theft image detection rate for two negative cases trained on other datasets.
+We used the optimal threshold for DeepJudge, which was optimized based on the testing results.
+These thresholds may be infeasible to achieve in practice, but it is ideal for comparison purposes.
+We only used four white-box metrics from DeepJudge.